enonic/old-xp-doc/doc/appendix/faq.rst

 Yes.
 You can go to the
 `releases tab on GitHub <https://github.com/enonic/xp/releases>`_ to read the changelog for all versions.
-If you want to see what's comming, you can go to our `GitHub wiki page <https://github.com/enonic/xp/wiki>`_.
+If you want to see what's coming, you can go to our `GitHub wiki page <https://github.com/enonic/xp/wiki>`_.